Travelling safely: Medical information

 If you have a medical or health condition, especially one that requires special medication, you might feel anxious about travelling.

-But don’t worry.
-As long as you carry some basic information (as well as your medicines, of course!) you can still travel safely and securely.
+But don’t worry, as long as you carry some basic information (as well as your medicines, of course!) you can still travel safely and securely.

 A range of medical documents